yungyuc/nsdhw_22sp/project/BlenderWang9487/README.rst

 =================

-People who are interested in machine learning and want to try some different ML algorithms may use my library.
+People who are interested in machine learning and want to try some different ML algorithms may use my library to solve some basic classification problems.
+For example, handwritten numbers in MNIST dataset can be classified using naive Bayes classifier with an acceptable accurancy.

 Data scientists can use this library's models as baselines against theirs, too.